-In Anthos clusters on bare metal, hybrid clusters perform the dual role of an admin cluster and a user cluster.
+In GKE on Bare Metal, hybrid clusters perform the dual role of an admin cluster and a user cluster.
 They run workloads, and at the same time, manage other clusters, and themselves.

 Hybrid clusters eliminate the need to run a separate admin cluster in resource-constrained scenarios, and can provide highly available (HA) reliability.
 In a HA hybrid cluster, if one node fails, then others will take its place.

 Hybrid clusters are different from standalone clusters in that they can also manage other clusters.
 Standalone clusters can't create or manage other clusters.

 When you create hybrid clusters, there is some tradeoff between flexibility and security, however.
 Since hybrid clusters manage themselves, running workloads on the same cluster increases the risk of security exposure to sensitive administrative data, like SSH keys.

 You create a hybrid cluster with a high availability (HA) control plane using

 bmctl command can be run on a separate workstation or on one